 Knowledge vs Regulation

 Metacognition has two linked parts.
 Metacognitive knowledge means knowing yourself as a learner.
-It also means understanding tasks and strategies (Flavell, 1979; Schraw & Dennison, 1994).
+It also means understanding the task and choosing useful strategies (Flavell, 1979; Schraw & Dennison, 1994).

-These processes boost learner achievement (Nelson & Narens, 1990).
-Planning sees learners setting goals and choosing tactics.
-Learners monitor progress and spot understanding problems.
-Evaluation requires learners to reflect and refine methods (Flavell, 1979).
+These processes can improve learner achievement (Nelson & Narens, 1990).
+In planning, learners set goals and choose tactics.
+As they work, learners monitor progress and spot problems with understanding.
+In evaluation, learners reflect and refine their methods (Flavell, 1979).

 Cognition vs Metacognition: Key Differences